 Baking Soda Products

 For people with health or environmental concerns, baking soda cleaning products are very popular.
 Truly, baking soda is a natural cleaner: it absorbs odors and liquids, it is abrasive without causing damage, and it neutralizes acids.
-Today one can find the words “Now with Baking Soda” on products ranging from toothpaste to cat litter.
+Today one can find its inclusion in products ranging from toothpaste to cat litter.
 Note that there are many baking soda recipes for cleaners using products found in the home.
 For example, you can make an all-purpose cleaner by adding 4 tablespoons of baking soda and water to a quart-sized spray bottle.

 Arm and Hammer sells this convenient Baking Soda Shaker for use around the home.
 It would come in handy when using baking soda on carpeting, when adding baking soda to dishwater (baking soda is great for dishes that have been allowed to fester), or when cleaning.
 Of course, if you think the container is too loud, you can always purchase a more subdued shaker or sifter to enjoy the same convenience.